1. What the SDR role actually is

 The SDR (or BDR — the title varies, the job rarely does) sits at the front of the pipeline.
 The role exists to generate qualified meetings for AEs through outbound prospecting, light qualification, and disciplined follow-up.

 The job is hard for two reasons.
-First, the work is high-volume and high-rejection — top-performing SDRs send 600-1,000 emails and make 200-400 calls a month for a 5-12% reply rate and a 1-3% meeting-booked rate.
+First, the work is high-volume and high-rejection — top-performing SDRs push high email and call volume every month for what are, even at their best, low single-digit reply and meeting-booked rates.
 Second, the skill stack overlaps with marketing, research, copywriting, sales psychology, and CRM hygiene — and reps are usually 6-18 months into their first sales job when they're asked to master all of it.

 The playbook below isn't about working harder.
 It's about doing the right things in the right order so the activity translates into pipeline.